shannonjen/sinatra_crud_tutorial/README.md

 set :database, "sqlite3:myblogdb.sqlite3"
 ```

 5.)
 Create a Rakefile (no file extension).
 This file locates and loads tasks that can be run from the command line.
-It allows us to use migrations to set up the data model.

 ```ruby
 #Rakefile